zeus-fyi/zeus/README.md

 #### Timeline ~ End of January/Early Feb 23'

-Event driven signature automation for Ethereum staking using our synthetic staking beacon, an in-house technology invention that dramatically lowers the infrastucture costs of traditional enterprise architectures by 100x+ and bundles middleware like slashing protection and mev into the service.
+Event driven signature automation for Ethereum staking using our synthetic staking beacon, an in-house technology invention that dramatically lowers the infrastucture costs of traditional enterprise staking architectures by 100x+ and bundles middleware like slashing protection and mev into the service.
 Which also comes with the added benefit of letting you stake from your wallet without anyone having access to your signing or withdrawal keys and without any infrastructure setup, with only a few lines of code.
 For those who do want hosted cloud signers, you'll have flexible 1-click style deployable hosted signers.

 #### How much will staking services cost for Ethereum?